Introduction

 -

-The Human Rights Act 1998: Incorporates European Convention on Human Rights into UK law, balancing privilege with human rights protections.
+The Human Rights Act 1998: Incorporating the European Convention on Human Rights into UK law, this act ensures that parliamentary privilege aligns with fundamental rights, such as the right to a fair trial and freedom of expression.

 -